linzhoucool/ObjectOrientedJavascript/ES6 Functions and Defaults.md

 ## 6

-Write a function `myHouse`, that accepts 1 paramter and that satisfies the following block of code:
+Write a function `myHouse`, that accepts 1 parameter and that satisfies the following block of code:

 ```javascript
 myHouse({shutters: ["purple", "green", "blue"], color: "Yellow"}) // My house is Yellow with purple and green and blue shutters